The WhereNext Platform

 - • AI Answers Hub → Curated FAQ of cite-ready relocation questions across 7 clusters — paired companion to this platform overview.

-- • Methodology → How the 7-dimension scoring and 27 data sources work, with full confidence tagging.
+- • Methodology → How the 7-dimension scoring and public-domain data work, with full confidence tagging.

 - • All open datasets → 17 CC BY 4.0 datasets with JSON/CSV APIs.